langchain-ai/langsmith-self-hosted-reference-aws/WALKTHROUGH.md

 - [ ] First successful trace appears in the UI
 - [ ] Basic health checks are green (no crash loops, stable DB connectivity)

-If any box isn't checked, continue working through the checklist until all items are complete to ensure a fully functional reference deployment.
+If any item isn't checked, continue working through the walkthrough or consult [`TROUBLESHOOTING.md`](./TROUBLESHOOTING.md) to resolve the issue.

 ---

-## Appendix: What to Capture During Your First Real Deployment
+## Appendix: Notes for Your First Deployment

-As you run this the first time, log:
+As you go through this walkthrough for the first time, consider keeping notes on:
-- Where you hesitated
+- Steps where you needed to pause and look up additional information
-- What you had to guess
+- Decisions you had to make that weren't clearly documented
-- What you looked up
-- What failed and how you fixed it
+- Any issues you encountered and how you resolved them

-Those are the inputs for:
+- Configuration choices you made and why

+These notes will be valuable for:
-- `TROUBLESHOOTING.md`
+- Troubleshooting future issues
-- “Top failure modes”
-- Future certification labs
+- Onboarding other team members
+- Planning upgrades or changes
+- Understanding your specific deployment configuration